 To be eligible for consideration, seniors must have a minimum GPA of 3.5, and juniors must have a minimum GPA of 3.75.
 Up to 10% of the graduating class each year may be inducted, so attainment of the minimum required grade point average does not guarantee election.
 Membership in Phi Beta Kappa is based on a demonstration of scholarly achievements, broad cultural interests, and high moral character.
 The scholarly work of a member-in-course must emphasize liberal arts rather than applied or professional studies.

 The breadth and depth of a candidate’s coursework in the liberal arts is considered prior to election to Phi Beta Kappa.
 A student must complete at least 90 hours of coursework in the liberal arts, including a variety of courses at the upper and lower division in a range of subject areas.
 In addition, students must satisfy Phi Beta Kappa stipulations regarding mathematical reasoning and foreign language.
 Completing the College of Liberal Arts mathematical reasoning requirement satisfies the stipulation on mathematical reasoning.
-To satisfy the stipulation of foreign languages, students must complete or place beyond CHN, FRE, GER, SPN 252, or 300-level GRK or LAT, or an equivalency exam in an alternate language.
+To satisfy the foreign language stipulation, students must complete or place beyond CHN, FRE, GER, or SPN 252; or 300-level GRK or LAT; or prove intermediate reading, writing, speaking, and listening proficiency in an alternate language by taking an equivalency exam.
+To arrange an equivalency exam in an alternate language, contact the chair of Foreign Languages and Literatures.
 Juniors must satisfy these stipulations as well as most general education requirements by the end of their junior year and be on track to complete at least 90 hours of coursework in the liberal arts to be eligible for election.